praveenramakrishnan/BPM-tissue-simulation/examples/mie_scattering/README.md

-The subfolders contain the code for computing electric field using Mie theory for a dielectric sphere placed at the origin.
+The subfolders contain the code for computing electric field using Mie theory for a dielectric sphere centered at the origin.
 The illumination field is a plane wave propagating along the z-axis and linearly polarized along the x-axis.
 - The folder "simple_mie_example/" provides an example for computing electric filed using Mie theory.